ciel-lang/CIEL/docs/README.md

 As seen above, hash-tables are pretty-printed by default.

-You can toggle the representation with `toggle-print-hash-table`, or by setting
+You can toggle the representation with `toggle-pretty-print-hash-table`, or by setting

 ```lisp
 (setf *pretty-print-hash-tables* nil)